Qosanglesz/Qosanglesz/README.md

 - 🎓 Studying Solfware engineer at Kasetsart university
 - 🌱 Currently learning Python and Java
-- 👯 Looking to collaborate on open source projects
+- 👯 Looking for study group

 ### 📚 Currently Learning/Interested In